Treatment for Obsessive-Compulsive Disorder (OCD)

 Understanding CBT for OCD - The Center for the Treatment and Study of Anxiety at the University of Pennsylvania

 Exposure Ritual Prevention - Video about ERP from Rogers Behavioral Health System

 Understand the Facts: Obsessive Compulsive Disorder - Anxiety and Depression Association of America

 Ready to Get Started?

-At your consultation we will discuss more specifics of what brought you to counseling, your goals for counseling, and how I may be able to help you work toward these goals.
+At your consultation we will discuss why you are seeking counseling, your goals for counseling, and how I may be able to help you work toward these goals.
 If we don't feel like I am a good match for you, I will be happy to assist you in finding a therapist who may be a better fit for you.